almonds0166/pluralkit.py/docs/source/quickstart.rst

 Birthday
 ^^^^^^^^

-`Birthday` objects inherit from `Timestamp` objects and are initialized in the same way.
+`Birthday` objects inherit from `Timestamp` objects and can be initialized in the same way.
+Shown below is the keyword argument method.

    >>> from pluralkit import Birthday
    >>> bd = Birthday(year=2021, month=6, day=26)